-Brisbane’s shady trees and abundant bushlands mean many of us are neighbours to significant, native animal species.
-Internationally recognised and officially part of Brisbane’s faunal emblem, the koala is listed as a vulnerable species.
+Brisbane’s shady trees and abundant bushlands mean that many of us are neighbours to significant, native animal species.
+Want to know how you can do your part to help our iconic animal friends?

 Top 5 ways to protect koalas